bryanwweber/bryanwweber.github.io/_posts/2012-01-10-rotating-detonation-engines-the-wave-of-the-future.md

 ---
 layout: post
-title: !
-'Rotating Detonation Engines: the "wave" of the future?'
+title: Rotating Detonation Engines the 'wave' of the future?
 categories:
 - Articles
 tags: